 - Fee waiver: All annual card fees waived with $25,000+ retail spend in the previous membership year

-This card has an annual fee of $192.60.
-That’s waived in year one, but don’t worry there’s a get out in subsequent years too.
+This card has an annual fee of $194.40.
+That’s waived in year one, but don’t worry – there’s a ‘get out’ in subsequent years too.

 Provided you spend at least S$25,000 on the card each membership year, you’ll receive a waiver of the fee in the following year.

 There is reportedly some flexibility in the application of the annual fee even if you do not meet the spend criteria.
 You can request a waiver online for any DBS card (including this one) here.
-I recently (August 2020) got a full waiver on my DBS Altitude Amex card this way within 24 hours, a month after it had been charged.
+For the last two years I got a full waiver on my DBS Altitude Amex card this way within 24 hours, between a week and a month after it had been charged.